AequilibraE/qaequilibrae/docs/source/development/internationalization.rst

 This can spare you some time.

 When you finish your work, direct yourself to the **Unreviewed** field, to check all strings you have translated.
-Here's your opportunity to look for typos or incorrect translations.
+Here's your opportunity to look out for typos or incorrect translations.

 For more information, we strongly encourage you to check Transifex official documentation in their website.